yulqen/yulqen.org/content/about/index.md

 Yulqen is a deliberate misspelling of an [Autechre](https://en.wikipedia.org/wiki/Autechre) song I like.

 I currently live in [Berwick-upon-Tweed](https://en.wikipedia.org/wiki/Berwick-upon-Tweed).
-I enjoy technology, programming, music, rugby, poetry and books.
+I enjoy technology, programming, music, rugby, animals, poetry and books.
 I am something of a minimalist when it comes to software and do most things in a terminal.

 This is my umpteenth web site and it will dutifully disappear in time.
 Or change to a [pandoc](https://pandoc.org)-driven site.